• Re-accreditation 28 November 2017

 Renewal of course accreditation

-Report on renewal of accreditation of two higher education courses of study offered by Holmes Institute Pty Ltd
+Report on renewal of accreditation of four higher education courses of study offered by Melbourne Institute of Technology

-A delegate of TEQSA has renewed the accreditation, under Section 56 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), of the following higher education courses of study offered by Holmes Institute Pty Ltd for a period of seven years until 6 March 2024:
+A delegate of TEQSA has renewed, under section 56 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), the accreditation of the following higher education courses of study offered by Melbourne Institute Technology for a period of seven (7) years until 28 November 2024:

 Decision